emoose/OutRun2006Tweaks/README.md

 - Anisotropic filtering & transparency supersampling can be forced, greatly reducing aliasing around the edges of the track
 - Reflection rendering resolution can be increased from the default 128x128
 - Restores the car base shadow from the C2C console ports, which was missing on PC for some reason
+- Allows using higher-quality models for Alberto/Clarissa/Jennifer, which were otherwise left unused

 **Gameplay:**
 - Points game toward new online servers, restoring the online multiplayer modes